OisinWrites/Pixel-Palace-Arcade/README.md

 Epic: Owner Control

+The heavily stylised admin page shows HAL-9000 from 2001 A Space Odyssey, who greats the user, using their name, or by their avatar name if they have one.
+Though he tells them he knows its really them, {% user.username %}.
+Hal's greeting fades out as typed scripted messages flow from the bottom right, a random selection of short phrases.
+Hal is only ever present elsewhere for the 404 page and exhibits similar behaviour.
+Hal's eye shifts.

+The admin page, like the menu dropdown, is separate from the base template.
+The admin must select one of the three administrative pages through the icons in order to leave the current page.

+The admin has access to pending orders, which can be fullfilled, marked as shipped, which notifies the user, or have the shipment cancelled, where the user is also notified.
+The admin can access product management where the site enables full CURD capabilities.
+And lastly the admin can see a current list of emails and user names for the mailing list.

+Below can be seen the admin view for product lists, with similar search and filter functions as before.
+They can delete or edit any of the products.
+Here, there is a link to add a new product also.

 | Admin Management Page | View All Products | Add a Product | Edit a Product |
 |---------------|-----------------|-----------|-----------------|
 | ![admin page](media/admin-management-page.png) | ![view as admin](media/see-all-products-as-admin.png) | ![add](media/add-a-product.png) | ![edit](media/edit-a-products.png) |